Chillarge/Top_100_coding_questions/README.md

 11. Reverse a number.
 12. Check whether a number is Palindrome or not.
 13. Check Whether a number is Amstrong or not.
+14. Check whether a number is perfect number or not.
+15. Find the factors of a number.
+16. Print the fibonacci series from 0 to N.
+17.